terrencetec/kontrol/docs/source/tutorial.rst

    output = [-32765., -32760, -32741, -32680, -32504, -32060, -31068, -29109, -25691, -20421, -13241, -4596, 4598, 13243, 20423, 25693, 29111, 31070, 32062, 32506, 32682]

+The goal is to obtain a value that converts the output to displacement.
-The following notebook shows how we can use ``kontrol.sensact.calibrate()`` to obtain the calibration factor.
+And we can use
+``kontrol.sensact.calibrate()`` to obtain the calibration factor.